paparna1998/QuizAboutAparnabharati/README.md

 # QuizAboutAparnabharati

-this is a quiz about Aparnabharati. how well do you know him? let's find out tech stack-node.js
+this is a quiz about Aparnabharati. how well do you know her? let's find out tech stack-node.js